ASTRA-Safety/IMCA/README.md

 **This is a theoretical framework requiring extensive experimental validation.** All success probabilities and risk reduction estimates are preliminary theoretical bounds derived from expert elicitation, not empirical data.
 The >99% baseline failure rate claim in the paper represents a theoretical worst-case scenario and may not reflect current empirical opinion or reality.
 IMCA+ addresses fundamental alignment challenges but has not been implemented or tested at scale.
 Actual outcomes depend critically on validating untested assumptions about consciousness emergence, hardware-embedded morality, and multi-substrate integration.
 Timeline and cost estimates are subject to revision based on experimental results.

-**Version 1.1 & 1.1.1 Note**: v1.1 addresses the Future of Life Institute's October 2025 superintelligence prohibition statement through comprehensive game-theoretic analysis, corrects critical conceptual errors in the kill switch paradox framing, and provides complete developmental curriculum specifications. v1.1.1 improves typography and formatting in Philosophical Foundation 1.
+**Version 1.2.2 Note**: v1.2.2 introduces comprehensive SCAI (seemingly conscious AI) risk analysis and engineering firewall, addressing emerging concerns from Mustafa Suleyman and others about manipulative consciousness simulation.
+The framework now includes adversarial red-teaming protocols, mandatory status displays, and policy recommendations for SCAI prevention.
 All claims remain theoretical and require independent validation.

 ---